techiediaries/techiediaries/_posts/2020/angular-9/2019-01-20-angular-9-router-canactivate-guards-urltree-parsed-routes.md

 ---
 layout: post
-title: "Angular 7|6 Tutorial Course: Securing the UI with Router Guards and UrlTree Parsed Routes (for Login Redirects)"
+title: "Angular 9/8 Router CanActivate Guards and UrlTree Parsed Routes"
 image: "images/content/angular.png"
-excerpt: "We'll be learning how to use Router Guards and UrlTree data structures to protect the UI if the user is not logged in and redirect them to the login interface if they don't have access to a specific route." tags : [angular, angular-9-router-examples]
+excerpt: "We'll be learning how to use Router Guards and UrlTree data structures to protect the UI if the user is not logged in and redirect them to the login interface if they don't have access to a specific route."
+categories: angular
+date: 2020-03-02
+tags : [angular, angular-9-router-examples]
 ---

-In the previous tutorial, we have added routing in our developer portfolio web application created with Angular 7.
-Let's now secure the UI with router guards.
+In the previous tutorial, we have added routing in our developer portfolio web application created with Angular 9.
+Let's now secure the UI with router canactivate guards.

+## Using Angular Guards and UrlTree Interface for Protecting UIs

 We'll be learning how to use `Router` Guards and `UrlTree` data structures to protect the UI if the user is not logged in and redirect them to the login interface if they don't have access to a specific route.

 The admin interface can be only accessed by the website owner so we need to use Guards to protect the components of the admin module and only allow access to them if the user is logged in.

+## Creating a CanActivate Guard with Angular CLI 9

 First, you need to create a guard.
 Run the following command in your terminal to generate a guard service: